the-technat/dotfiles/README.md

 For various side-usages chezmoi can also configure linux systems that are based on `amd64` arch.
 There we skip all the desktop tools and don't inject any credentials since these linux systems are mostly remote systems where we don't want long-living credentials.
 If we need credentials, bring them along form your mac (agent-forwarding and the like).

+### Exceptions

+Since the world isn't perfectly as code, some exceptions to my "as-code" workflow exist:

+- VS Code Settings are synced via Github Settings Sync

 ## Usage

 chezmoi is the first and only tool I install manually using this command: